 Ernest (Ernie) Mahaffey has encouraged entrepreneurship and community development during most of his professional life.
-Usually managing or facilitating small enterprises, Ernie has founded several for profit and not for profit businesses as well as community initiatives.
-He defines Community Entrepreneur as one who collaborates with others in practical endeavors to improve the well-being of communities.
+Before professional retirement, he was managing divisions, and since has founded several for profit and not for profit businesses as well as community initiatives.
+Ernie defines Community Entrepreneur as one who collaborates with others in practical endeavors to improve the well-being of communities.
 His passion is connecting retired professionals with community initiatives for meaningful outcomes.

-For decades Ernie has worked as a volunteer small business coach, sometimes with the Chicago Urban League ‘s Center for Entrepreneurship and Innovation (CEI).
-He served with Executive Service Corps (ESC) from 2006, and was trained as a consultant in Strategic Planning, Board Development and Executive Coaching, and worked on numerous projects.
-Ernie was part of an ESC task force developing a practice to help nonprofits set up net revenue-generating businesses – Social Enterprises.
+In retirement since 2000, Ernie has worked as a volunteer small business coach, sometimes with the Chicago Urban League ‘s Center for Entrepreneurship and Innovation (CEI) and/or with Small Business Development Centers in IL and FL.
+With Executive Service Corps (ESC) from 2006, Ernie was trained as a consultant in Strategic Planning, Board Development and Executive Coaching, and worked on numerous projects.
+Ernie led an ESC task force developing a practice to help nonprofits set up net revenue-generating businesses – Social Enterprises.

-Eckerd College, where he studied 1964-68, presented programs that have been seminal to Ernie’s professional capabilities and outreach since the 90s (See ASPEC below).
+Eckerd College, where Ernie studied 1964-68, has programs that have become seminal to Ernie’s professional capabilities and outreach since the 90s.
 Specific to coaching, Eckerd’s Entrepreneurship Mindset Profile (EMP), a personality and skills assessment tool, has anchored his coaching practice with data and analytics.

-Then, from joining ASPEC (The Academy of Senior Professionals at Eckerd College) in 1998, Ernie discovered that “learning groups” are good vehicles for organizing retired professionals to stay engaged with meaningful issues, and for real outcomes; also to make available to local communities their collective skills and experience.
-He co-leads the interest group Discussing Differences Online (DDO) and has served as ASPEC Senator and on the Membership Committee.
+Then, from joining Eckerd’s ASPEC (The Academy of Senior Professionals at Eckerd College) in 1998, Ernie discovered that “learning groups” are good vehicles for organizing retired professionals to stay engaged with meaningful issues, and for real outcomes; also to make available to local communities their collective skills and experience.
+With ASPEC he co-founded and leads interest groups Discussing Differences Online (DDO), Entrepreneurship & Community Development (ECDG), has served as ASPEC Senator and is on the Membership Committee.

-Ernie co-founded the ASPEC Entrepreneurship & Community Development group (ECDG).
-The group engages entrepreneurship training, economic development and community renewal in St. Petersburg, as well as works with Eckerd College students and faculty to create for-profit, non-profit and social enterprises.
-Most recently Ernie helped facilitate a group of ASPEC members focused on affordable housing issues in St. Pete.
+The ASPEC Entrepreneurship & Community Development group (ECDG) supports entrepreneurship training, economic development and community renewal in St. Petersburg, as well as works with Eckerd College students and faculty to create for-profit, non-profit and social enterprises.

 From the early 2000s, Mahaffey, together with a group of Fox River Valley (Illinois) stakeholders, founded the CBEID.org (Center for Business Education Innovation and Development NFP).
 He served as President.
 CBEID (2008-2017) was an all-volunteer initiative (501c3) promoting entrepreneurship in the region.
 CBEID evolved out of Geneva Learners, which Ernie co-founded in 2005.
 Geneva Learners, informed by ASPEC’s Interest Groups, continues to meets regularly to study world affairs and important domestic issues.